kide-vm/kide/README.md

 RubyX is about native code generation in and of ruby.
 In other words, compiling ruby to binary, in ruby.

-X can be read as 10 times faster, or a decade away, depending on mindset.
+X can be read as X times faster, or a decade away, depending on mindset.

-The current (fourth) rewrite adds aims at clarifying the roles of the different layers of the system, see below.
-The overhaul is almost done.
+The last rewrite clarified the roles of the different layers of the system, see below.
+The overhaul is done and rubyx produces working binaries.

 Processing goes through layers: Ruby --> Vool --> Mom --> Risc --> Arm --> binary .

+Currently most functional constructs work to some (usable) degree, ie if, while, assignment, ivars, calling and dynamic dispatch all work.
+Work continues on blocks currently, see below.

 ## Layers